vishvAsa/rAmAnujIyam/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/21_gatichintanAdhikAraH.md

 > and who have attained peace of mind
 > enter into Vāsudeva,
 > considering Him as the only object of attainment."

+(As in the case of Madhu Vidyā) and in these passages cited from the Mahābhārata,
+it has also been stated that there is another route for muktas
 </details>

 <details><summary>Español</summary>